-*We will be spending the winter months preparing all new displays of automobiles 2019 season*
+*We will be spending the winter months preparing for the 2019 season*

 When you visit the museum you will learn about the historical significance of the automobile, while viewing our many displays, and our one-of-a-kind automobiles in our collection.

 Our automobile collection was started in 1920, just 25 years after the first patented combustion engine automobile.
-It was started as a private collection that was made available for public viewing during business hours at the Swigart Insurance Company.
+It was started as a collection that was made available for public viewing during business hours at Swigart Associates.
 It was later registered as a separate automobile museum, which is still thriving today.

-The Swigart Museum collection has a total of 104 automobiles and carriages dating back to 1896.
+The Swigart Museum collection contains automobiles and carriages dating back to 1896.
 You can see between 30 to 35 automobiles on display each year at the museum.
 Because our collection is so vast, each year while the museum is closed over the winter, we change the displays to give everyone the opportunity to see more of our collections.
 We also have a featured display each year of one of our special automobiles in the center of the museum.

-When you visit you will experience more than just cars.
-The Swigart Museum features The excitement of early automobile racing and old cars is depicted in prints, paintings, and photographs from renowned automobile artists such as Ernest Montaut and Peter Helck.
+During your visit you will experience more than just cars.
+The Swigart Museum features the excitement of early automobile racing and old cars is depicted in prints, paintings, and photographs from renowned automobile artists such as Ernest Montaut and Peter Helck.

 You will find a large collection of Jim Beam collector decanters on display on one of our beautiful antique display cases.